 In "Sick Woman Theory," Hedva writes that "the most anti-capitalist protest is to care for another and to care for yourself.
 To take on the historically feminized and therefore invisible practice of nursing, nurturing, caring.
 To take seriously each other's vulnerability and fragility and precarity, and to support it, honor it, empower it.
 To protect each other, to enact and practice community.
 A radical kinship, an interdependent sociality, a politics of care."
 We need to pause for serious reflection and think about who must shrink from, who has historically claimed, and who now gets to reclaim self-love and self-care.
 Unfortunately, Instagram takes numerous posts down for "disobeying" the community guidelines of the platform—this is especially the case for non-binary folx and emerges as a severe barrier for participation in self-representational practices.
 When thinking about Instagram or Facebook less as fluid social media platforms and more as spaces representative of systems with algorithms and surveillance and collectible data sets, it is also important to remember that there is a privilege in feeling able to represent yourself freely in these spaces.

 A really great song to listen to on this thread is Blood Orange's "Dagenham Dream."
-The song's outro is voiced by trans rights activist Janet Mock and is cause for serious reflection:
+The song's outro is voiced by trans rights activist Janet Mock and cause for critical thought:

 "Like, growing up I have always heard or like, I was always hyperaware of the things that the people around me who were charged with my care or told me, like, be silent or be quiet or be ashamed or hide or perform a version of myself that wasn't really me.
 And so, I think that through my life I've always been hyperconscious and aware of not going into spaces and seeking too much attention.
 Um, because part of survival is, like, being able to just fit in, to be seen as normal and to, like, quote-unquote belong.
 But I think that so often in society in order to belong means that we have to, like, shrink parts of ourselves."